This interaction provides you with the possibility to post content directly from your resources via API and/or sending data back to your server.

 You can check your API address via a GUI platform – Postman.

-This is an example of the successful status:
+Below is an example of the valid JSON structure:

 {